Manual Installation

 -

-Start MySQL server (MariaDB for RHEL 7/8 or CentOS 7/8), enable it on boot and set a MySQL root password:
+Start the MariaDB server, enable it on boot and set the database root password:

 -